aridjayarecipes/cutesrecipes.web.app/content/post/2521-recipe-of-any-night-of-the-week-carrot-tomato-soup-healthy-tricolor-recipe.md

 - "As required Fresh Cream I used Malai for garnishing"
 - "As required Chopped Coriander leaves for garnishing"
 recipeinstructions:
-- "Put chopped carrots, onion, tomatoes with slits, garlic, ginger & all mentioned whole spices in a pressure cooker along with water & cook for 3 whistles."
+- "Put chopped carrots, onion, tomatoes with slits, garlic, ginger &amp; all mentioned whole spices in a pressure cooker along with water &amp; cook for 3 whistles."
 - "Let the pressure release itself.
 Strain it and keep this water(broth) aside."
 - "Remove the whole spices before blending it to keep the flavors mild.
 Now blend it till smooth."
 - "Mix it with broth and strain again to get the silky smooth texture."
-- "Now transfer to a vessel, add salt & little black pepper powder and mix it.
-Bring to a boil & Let it simmer for 5 mins on low flame."
+- "Now transfer to a vessel, add salt &amp; little black pepper powder and mix it.
+Bring to a boil &amp; Let it simmer for 5 mins on low flame."
-- "Soup is ready, pour it into soup bowls, garnish with some fesh cream(malai) & coriander leaves.
+- "Soup is ready, pour it into soup bowls, garnish with some fesh cream(malai) &amp; coriander leaves.
 Enjoy Hot!"
 categories:
 - Recipe
 tags: